adamfoneil/adamfoneil/README.md

 I have some closed-source products:
 - [Sendhook.net](https://sendhookapp.azurewebsites.net/) for capturing inbound email as HTTP posts at your own endpoints
 - [SqlChartify](https://sqlchartify.azurewebsites.net/) for writing queries and getting charts made with [ChartJS](https://www.chartjs.org/).
-- [ModelSync](https://aosoftware.net/modelsync/), an EF migration alternative.
-(Subtext: I don't care for Entity Framework.)
-The library that powers this is open source [here](https://github.com/adamfoneil/ModelSync).

 Some other odds and ends:
 - [RoslynMarkdowner](https://github.com/adamfoneil/RoslynMarkdowner), a utility for generating C# documentation as markdown.
 I use this whenever I want to provide a reference of methods and parameters for my libraries.